 Tastyworks’ stock commissions are even better than their option commissions!
 That’s because there are none.
 Yes, that’s right, Tastyworks does not require you to pay any commissions when trading stocks, regardless of how many shares you trade!
 (Note that there still will be a small clearing fee of $0.0008 per share which is standard at all broker firms).

 The low commissions are especially great for beginners and traders with smaller accounts.
 Often commissions can eat up the small profits made in smaller accounts.
 In Tastyworks, you can trade very small positions and still make money.
 This is not the case for many other brokers.
 But traders with bigger accounts will definitely enjoy the low commissions as well.

 Commissions on futures and on options on futures are extremely competitive as well.
 As you can see below, you have to pay $1.25 per futures contract both when opening and when closing the position.
 Options on futures require $2.5 per contract to open and $0 commissions to close.

-When it comes to pricing and commissions, Tastyworks is the best and cheapest broker that I know of.
+When it comes to pricing and commissions, Tastyworks is BY FAR the best and cheapest broker that I know of.

 - 100 Puts or Calls (one leg) normally would have cost you $100 in commissions alone ($1 per contract).
 Now the exact same trade would cost you $10 in commissions.
 Already $100 aren’t a lot compared to other brokers, but $10 for such a position really is revolutionary.